 Please, Don’t Send a Message on Social Media

 Social media is an incredible tool to connect people.
-However, social networking platforms are not conducive for work-related communication flow.
-Due to time restraints, I no longer check Facebook Messanger.
+However, social networking platforms, especially Facebook Messenger, are not conducive for my work-related communication flow… as I don’t have an easy way to get my team involved in messages that I get through Facebook Messenger.
+Due to time restraints, I no longer check Facebook Messenger.
 If you message me on social media, it is very possible I will never see your message.